lymanepp/lymanepp.github.io/docs/catholicism.md

 ### Marian Apparitions and Devotions

 One significant development was the increasing prominence of Marian apparitions and the resulting devotions.
 Apparitions such as those at Lourdes (1858) and Fatima (1917) led to the establishment of new feast days and devotions centered on the Virgin Mary.
-These events, while not explicitly rooted in Scripture, have become central to Catholic piety and practice.
+These events, while not based on Scripture, have become central to Catholic piety and practice.

 ### The Rosary